 a lone polar bear walks on a ridge of snow

-How Much Telephoto do you need for Photographing Churchill’s Polar Bears?
+How Much Telephoto Do You Need to Photograph Churchill’s Polar Bears?

-A quick note…sometimes telephoto is referred to as “zoom” because on point and shoot cameras we “zoom in” to make use of the telephoto capabilities of the camera.
-However, technically zoom refers to the variability of focal lengths, like a 100-500mm, and not necessarily the maximum telephoto power to make things bigger in your frame.
-Yep, it’s nitpicky, but I wanted to get that terminology out of the way early, because I’ll be referring a lot to telephoto throughout this article, and it indeed refers to the magnification power of your lens.
+A quick note: Sometimes telephoto is referred to as “zoom,” because on point-and-shoot cameras, we “zoom in” to make use of the telephoto capabilities of the camera.
+However, technically, “zoom” refers to the variability of focal lengths, like 100–500mm, and not necessarily the maximum telephoto power to make things bigger in your frame.
+Yep, it’s nitpicky, but I wanted to get that terminology out of the way early, because I’ll be referring a lot to telephoto throughout this article in reference to the magnification power of your lens.

 Alrighty, let’s get into it.